Canada 10-Year Bond Yield

 The yield calculated in this way is called a current yield.
 You could also divide the coupon payment by the face value of the bond in order to drive the coupon yield.
 When it comes to government bonds, also known as sovereign bonds, their bond yields usually indicate the expected inflation rate among investors.
 It is important to note that the bond's price affects the bond yield.
 This means that if the price of the bond increases, the buyer will have to pay more to get the same payout, which leads to a lower bond yield.

 Bond maturities usually range between 1 and 30 years.
-The 10-year bond yield is often used as a proxy for interest rates on 10-year loans.
+Government debt securities that mature in less than a year are called treasury bills or t-bills.
+The 10-year bond yield is often used as a benchmark for setting interest rates on 10-year loans.
 In addition to that, investors and analysts may use 10-year bond yields in conjunction with bond yields of other maturities to assess the state of the economy.
 More specifically, they look at the yield curve that represents different yields for bonds of different maturities.
 Since the yields are affected by the sentiment of buyers, the yield curve can provide an insight into the investor's economic expectations.
 Usually, the yield curve has a positive slope.
 When the slope of the yield curve is negative, it means that the yield on short-term bonds is higher than the yield on long-term bonds.
 Many investors see a negatively sloped yield curve as a sign of an upcoming recession.

 Positively Sloped Yield Curve